 In a Twitter thread, Profitwell CEO Patrick Campbell recently explained how becoming a media brand lowers CAC.
 And he presented how Profitwell specifically lowered CAC by investing in 7 podcasts and video series.

 Pursuing this strategy requires the development of new core competencies, including content production designed to both sell and engage.
-Meaning, building and nurturing a highly engaged email list (a long-standing best practice) will need to be supplemented by content creation.
+Meaning, building and nurturing a highly engaged email list of verified email addresses (a long-standing best practice) will need to be supplemented by content creation.

 For example, BABE leveraged a similar strategy to what one of their founders, dubbed “The Fat Jewish,” had done on Instagram.
 Or Parade, an underwear company that has nurtured a customer-driven movement on social media.
 Even Haus’ Spotify playlists – which go down well with their low-alcohol aperitifs – is an innovative attempt to earn greater attention from the market.